Design-Specification Tiling for ICL-based CAD Code Generation: Related Works

 \section{Related Works}

-\textbf{CAD Code Generation.} With the advancement of generated AI, CAD code generation has emerged as a hot research field.
-Its core goal is to generate precise, editable 3D models directly from design specification, outperforming traditional 3D reconstruction method by enabling parametric control and design flexibility~\cite{koch2019abc}.
-Existing approaches employ diverse modalities and technical designs: 1)~\textbf{Img2CAD}: Xu et al.,~\shortcite{xu2024cad}, Alam et al.,~\shortcite{alam2024gencad} used vision-language models map image inputs to CAD commands; Wang et al.,~\shortcite{wang2025cad} introduced flexible code formats to enhance modeling expressiveness.
-2)~\textbf{Text2CAD}: Compared to Img2CAD, Text2CAD has emerged as a prominent recent trend, owing to the fact that formal visual input is not only more challenging to acquire but also less generalizable than natural language design intent.
-Khan et al.,~\shortcite{khan2024text2cad} used encoder-decoder architectures to translate textual descriptions into command sequences.
-Guan et al.,~\shortcite{guan2025cad} leveraged CadQuery improve the precision of LLM-based CAD code generation by integrating chain-of-thought reasoning and geometric reward mechanisms.
+\textbf{CAD Code Generation.} With the advancement of generative AI, CAD code generation has emerged as a hot research field~\cite{niu2025cad,guan2025cad,alrashedy2025generating,niu2025cme,preintner2025evocad,willis2021fusion}.
+Its core goal is to generate precise, editable 3D models directly from design specifications, outperforming traditional 3D reconstruction methods by enabling parametric control and design flexibility~\cite{koch2019abc}.
+Existing approaches employ diverse modalities and technical designs: 1)~\textbf{Img2CAD}: Img2CAD takes 2D images as input and leverages vision large models to directly map visual content into CAD modeling instructions and executable code~\cite{wan2024cad,ahmed20253dfromllm,yuan2024openecad,daareyni2025generative,zhao2024chatcad+}.
+For instance, Xu et al.,~\cite{xu2024cad}, Alam et al.,~\cite{alam2024gencad} used vision-language models map image inputs to CAD commands; Wang et al.,~\cite{wang2025cad} introduced flexible code formats to enhance modeling expressiveness.
+2)~\textbf{PointClouds2CAD}: PointClouds2CAD adopts 3D point clouds as input, converting them into Python-based CAD code that can reconstruct the 3D CAD model after execution~\cite{dai2026meshcoder,ma2024draw}.
+For isntance, CAD-Recode translates a point cloud into Python codethat, when executed, reconstructs the CAD model~\cite{rukhovich2025cad}.
+3)~\textbf{Text2CAD}: Compared to Img2CAD, Text2CAD has emerged as a prominent recent trend, owing to the fact that formal visual input is not only more challenging to acquire but also less generalizable than natural language design intent~\cite{govindarajan2025cadmium,zhou2026cad,liao2025automated}.
+For instance, Khan et al.,~\cite{khan2024text2cad} used encoder-decoder architectures to translate textual descriptions into command sequences.
+Guan et al.,~\cite{guan2025cad} leveraged CadQuery to improve the precision of LLM-based CAD code generation by integrating chain-of-thought reasoning and geometric reward mechanisms.